 Although the advantages outweigh the disadvantages, there are a few downsides to having a projector.

-Here are some good projectors for classrooms!
+There are some good projectors for classrooms to view within this article.

-One of the main advantages of a projector is that the convenience it gives to teachers in the classroom.
+One of the main advantages of a projector is the convenience it gives to teachers in the classroom.

 Easy for teachers, just save the notes and lectures in the USB and present in the classroom, teachers won’t have to spend a lot of time writing notes on the blackboard, this saves a lot of time and effort that could well be utilized for teaching.